Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/chicken-colorout/_index.md

 {{% boardgame-intro heading="" %}}

-An [Easter Eggventures](/easter-eggventures/) game about a reverse egg hunt: you try to hide all your eggs in the best hiding spots so they will never be found again.
+An [Easter Eggventures](/easter-eggventures/) game about a reverse egg hunt: hide all your eggs in the best hiding spots so they will never be found again.

 {{% /boardgame-intro %}}